 - Establish a review process for how content is published on your social media.
 Don’t hand over the reins of your business’s social media to a junior employee or intern.
 Ensure all content gets a second pair of senior eyes before it’s published.

 - Perform a daily or twice weekly sweep of your blog, social media channels, and online reviews to monitor for any issues.
-In our always-on culture, 84% of customers expect to receive a response to their concerns within 24 hours.
 Don’t think that complaints will go away.
 You never know when a popular influencer or media outlet will pick them up, and that one incident could snowball into a PR nightmare.

 Step 2: Build a community